Welcome to Bearkat Camp!

 Bearkat Camp is $125, Transfer Camp is $50.
 Bearkat Camp registration fee includes all meals, lodging, camp t-shirt, and programming.

 Cancellations made after July 1 are non-refundable.

 When is Bearkat Camp?

-Bearkat Camp takes place in the August weeks prior to start of school.
+Bearkat Camp takes place at the end of July and into the first weeks of August prior to the start of school.